 One of the first steps towards understanding how child support payments may affect you financially is estimating your potential child support payment obligations.
 Illinois’ new child support law—enacted in 2017—makes child support obligations dependent on the combined net income of both parents.
 This is known as an income-sharing approach.

 In accordance with the income-sharing child support guidelines, courts will look at both parents’ combined net income—or income after taxes—in determining support.
 Illinois law defines net income and lists several potential deductions besides tax obligations, including other mandated child support amounts that an individual may be making.

 Once the net income is determined, the Illinois child support schedule assumes that 20% of that income would have been spent on a child if both parents remained together.
 An individual spouse’s financial responsibility for child support is based on the percentage of the combined net income they provide.

-For instance, if the combined net income for you and your partner is $100,000, then your child support obligation would be $20,000.
-If each parent is responsible for the same percentage of net income, then you would both be equally responsible for that $20,000.
+For instance, if the combined net income for you and your partner is $100,000, your annual child support obligation would be $20,000.
+If each parent is responsible for the same percentage of net income, then you would be equally responsible for that $20,000.
 This means whichever partner is required to make child support payments may need to make payments that total $10,000 annually.

 Likewise, hiding assets used to determine personal net income can result in severe consequences such as wage garnishment or even seizure of assets.
-There are also tools and services available to assist in collecting delinquent child support payments, which can begin years after a parent takes on a support obligation.
+There are also tools and services available to assist in collecting delinquent child support payments, which can begin years after a parent takes on a child support order.